Liamarii/WebApis/README.md

 - Connect the Apis together in some way
 - Setup swagger on one api
 - Setup scalar on one api
 - Add a single logger instance example
+- The Vehicle service can return data in protobuf.
+- Supporting tests to confirm protobuf works.
+- Generic methods to serialize and deserialize protobuf files easily.

 Ideas:
 - Add scoped logging on the other service.